+While finding great candidates has always been a challenge, it’s even more difficult today due to budget cuts and a rate of retirement that is outpacing the supply of promising new recruits nationwide.
 We can help.
-While finding great candidates has always been a challenge, it’s even more difficult today due to budget cuts and a rate of retirement that is outpacing the supply of promising new recruits nationwide.

 Know which candidates will be successful on the job before you hire them.
 Our entry-level police tests assess the knowledge, skills, abilities and personal characteristics (KSAPs) necessary for success.
 No prior police training or experience is assumed of candidates taking any of our entry-level police tests.

 Police Officer Entry-level (PO-EL) 100 Series (TIP) The PO-EL 100 series are multiple-choice tests designed to assess whether or not a candidate has the most basic abilities necessary to learn and perform the duties of a police officer, such as patrolling an assigned area, questioning witnesses, securing a crime scene, handling a disturbance, investigating a complaint, making arrests and writing reports.

 Police Officer Entry-level (PO-EL) 200-NC Series (TIP) The PO-EL 200-NC series (PO-EL 201-NC, 202-NC, and 204-NC) are multiple-choice tests designed to assess whether or not a candidate has the most basic abilities required to perform successfully in the police academy and, more importantly, on the job.
 All three tests have a cognitive and a noncognitive (NC) component.

 Supplemental tests enhance the success of your recruitment process by providing you with more in-depth information about candidates’ abilities in a specific area, such as their written communications skills.
 They also assess a variety of personal traits consistent with success on the job, such as a candidate’s ability to deal with people.

 Police Officer Background Data Questionnaire (PO-BDQ) 201-NC Find out if your candidates have the same chance for success on the job as 800 high-performing incumbent police officers from 44 cities and 13 states with the Police Interest Questionnaire.

 Police Officer Report Completion Exercise (PO-RCE) 101 & 102 (VID) You can assess your candidates’ observational, listening, and written communication skills with this video-based simulation exercise.
 Instructions and a 30-minute timer are embedded in the video to make administration easy.

-The PSUP 300 series was designed to assess whether candidates have the competencies to perform successfully at the rank of first-line police supervisor (i.e., corporal or sergeant) in a law enforcement agency.
+NEW - Police Supervisor (PSUP) Test 400 Series | Corporal/Sergeant - The PSUP 400 series was designed to assess whether candidates have the competencies to perform successfully at the rank of first-line police supervisor (i.e., corporal or sergeant) in a law enforcement agency.

 You need a promotional test for an upper-rank.
 You look through our stock promotional tests, and find one that would work if only this was different or that were added.
 Or maybe you’re testing for a rank we don’t have a stock test for at all.
 When that happens, turn to our Customized Test Service.

 You can assess the promotional potential of police personnel in your department — without incurring the expense of a consulting firm — with the Public Safety Assessment Center System (PSACS).
-A valuable tool used by law enforcement agencies across the nation, the PSACS accurately predicts a candidate’s on-the-job performance at the following ranks:
+A valuable tool used by law enforcement agencies across the nation, PSACS accurately predicts a candidate’s on-the-job performance at the following ranks:

 Get the critical information your managers, HR directors, and city council members need to select your next chief of police with Chief Selection Advantage (CSA).
 Our community-focused selection process begins with a comprehensive analysis of what stakeholders are looking for, followed by a robust assessment process to match the candidate with the community.
 A research-based assessment tool, CSA will help you to provide the leadership necessary to make your community a safer and better place to live.
 Developed in partnership with CPSM and ICMA.